Content |

 Grooming “Small swiss hound”

-Although there are a number of different hair types within the breed, all are easy to maintain and need little in the way of grooming.
+Although there are a number of different coat types within the breed, all are easy to maintain and need little in the way of grooming.
 Weekly brushing will suffice.
 The Small swiss hound you will only need to be bathed a few times a year.
-If owners feel the need to disguise their “odor to dog” they can use dry shampoo, avoiding the risk of drying out their skin and coat.
+If owners feel the need to disguise their “odor to dog” you can use dry shampoo, avoiding the risk of drying out their skin and coat.

 Characteristics “Small swiss hound”